 Here’s a photo of the original Gourmet recipe, kept for the last 13 years in my “Tried and Enjoyed Recipes Cut Out from Gourmet and Other Places” notebook.
 The notebook’s title may be unwieldy, but it’s one of my favorite sources of delicious recipes.

-8 cups vegetable or chicken stock (64 fl oz)
+8 cups vegetable or shrimp or chicken stock (64 fl oz)

 4 cups water